Skip to main content

 The resin in the board melts due to the heat generated during the drilling.
 The resin sticks to the hole walls and is called a resin smear.
 This again results in poor copper plating and leads to conductivity failure between the via and the interior layers of the circuit.
 The resin smear is removed by a chemical solution.

 Burr is the unwanted part of copper sticking out of the hole after the drilling process.
-They are mostly seen both on the top surface and bottom surface of the printed circuit board stack-up.
+They are mostly seen on both the top surface and the bottom surface of the printed circuit board stack-up.

 If the nailheads are improper, then there is a chance of copper bends in the inner layers while drilling.
 These copper bends cause uneven plating and result in conductivity issues.